mignon-p/hs-plasma/README.md

 So, for example, the files `/opt/plasma/lib/libLoam.a` and `/opt/plasma/lib/libPlasma.a` are expected to exist.

+You also need to have `perl` on your `PATH`, because Perl is used to preprocess some files in `hs-slaw`.

 ## Building

 The Haskell Plasma binding can be built with either [Cabal](https://www.haskell.org/cabal/) or [Stack](https://haskellstack.org/).
 In either case, the hs-slaw and hs-plasma repositories should be checked out as siblings: